eclipse-edc/Samples/policy/policy-01-policy-enforcement/README.md

 You can play around with this sample a bit and run it in different variations, yielding different outcomes.
 Some possible variations are described in the following.

+**Note: the following variations do not build up on each other, so make sure to revert any changes done for one variation before proceeding with the next!**

 ### Set consumer region to `eu`